sesem738/sesem738.github.io/_projects/Engineering Education.md

 Our research project contributes significantly to the field of engineering education by shedding light on the factors that influence the development of engineering identity among undergraduate students.
 By understanding how data proficiency and motivation interact in this context, we hope to inform educational practices and interventions that can enhance the educational experience and outcomes of future engineering professionals.

-If you have any inquiries about our research or would like to access our findings, please don't hesitate to contact us.
-We are excited to share our insights and collaborate with others interested in this vital area of research.